Guitars owned by Paul Cooijmans

 Self-assembled Stratocaster - Late 1980s to 2010

 I bought it in second-hand parts over several years.
 The neck is very good and from a Squier Stratocaster.
 The body is from an unknown brand starting with "f" (Fernandez perhaps).
-In the bridge position used to be a very good Seymour Duncan "SH-1 bridge The '59" humbucker which recaptures the sound of the Gibson P.A.F. pickup.
-Screwed into the wood, the height could still be adjusted.
+In the bridge position I put a very good Seymour Duncan "SH-1 bridge The '59" humbucker which recaptures the sound of the Gibson P.A.F. pickup.
+Screwed into the wood such that the height could still be adjusted.
 In the neck position is the old single-coil pickup from the bridge position of the Suzuki Stratocaster.
 This is in fact the pickup that is heard on the first Qatweazle rehearsal recordings of 1982, but it sounds much better in the neck position of the self-built guitar.
 The remaining electronics were made by me and not very good.
 The bridge is also not very good.
-I fixated it so the vibrato bar cannot be used anymore.
+I fixated it so the vibrato bar can not be used any more.
 The guitar feels rather light (in weight).

 Photos: [1985] [1992] [1992] [2005]